Need to set up a WordPress custom language for your site?

 First off, you can check the WordPress site language list by going to Settings → General and browsing the WordPress Site Language drop-down.
 If you find the language there, you’re set to jet.
 Otherwise, keep reading.

-Second, you can also browse the full WordPress translate project board, which shows the percent completion for a range of language locales.
+Second, you can also browse the full WordPress translate project board, which shows the percentage of completion for a range of language locales.
 This will give you an idea of whether anyone else has started work on adding your custom language, even if it doesn’t show up in the site language options.

 If the language that you want to use isn’t on the list, you basically have two options: